saurabhsingh3786/Capstone-Project--Play-Store-App-Review-Analysis/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## 📋 Abstract
-A few thousands of new applications are regularly uploaded on Google play store.
-A huge number of designers working freely on designing the apps and making them successful.
-With the enormous challenge from everywhere throughout the globe, it is important for a developer to know whether he/she is continuing the correct way or not.
-Since most Play Store applications are free, the income model is very obscure and inaccessible regarding how the in-application buys, in-application adverts and memberships add to the achievement of an application.
-In this way, an application's prosperity is normally dictated by the quantity of installation of the application and the client appraisals that it has gotten over its lifetime instead of the income is created.
+The Play Store apps data has enormous potential to drive app-making businesses to success.
+Actionable insights can be drawn for developers to work on and capture the Android market.
+Each app (row) has values for catergory, rating, size, and more.
+Another dataset contains customer reviews of the android apps.
+Explore and analyze the data to discover key factors responsible for app engagement and success.
+Mobile apps are everywhere.
+They are easy to create and can be money making.
+Because of these two factors, more and more apps are being developed.
+In this notebook, we will do a comprehensive analysis of the Android app market by comparing over ten thousand apps in Google Play across different categories.
+We'll look for insights in the data to devise strategies to drive growth and retention.
 The objective of this experiment is to deliver insights to understand customer demands better and thus help developers to popularize the product.
 We have tried to discover the relationships among various attributes such as which application is free or paid, what are the user reviews, rating of the application.
 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ##  💾 Project Files Description

-<p>This Project includes 1 colab notebook, 1 technical documentation as well as 1 presentation:</p>
+<p>This Project includes 1 individual colab notebook,1 team notebook, 2 datasets csv files along with  technical documentation:</p>

 ### Executable Files:
-- [Play Store App Review Analysis](https://github.com/San13deep/Play-Store-App-Review-Analysis/blob/main/Play_Store_App_Review_Analysis_Capstone_Project.ipynb) - Includes all functions required for clustering operations.
+- [Play Store App Review Analysis](https://github.com/saurabhsingh3786/Capstone-Project-Play-Store-App-Review-Analysis/commit/49fe00cfba6a41266cd99741b3ae197a8b221736#diff-a21e433a3b722e3b41c160410a85e5e11e89bd13c31a646a04c63bf5b6af5cc7) - Includes all functions required for clustering operations.

 ### Output:
-- [Google Colab](https://github.com/San13deep/Play-Store-App-Review-Analysis/blob/main/Play_Store_App_Review_Analysis_Capstone_Project.ipynb) - All the outputs are visible in the provided colab notebook.
+- [Google Colab](https://github.com/saurabhsingh3786/Capstone-Project-Play-Store-App-Review-Analysis/commit/49fe00cfba6a41266cd99741b3ae197a8b221736#diff-a21e433a3b722e3b41c160410a85e5e11e89bd13c31a646a04c63bf5b6af5cc7) - All the outputs are visible in the provided colab notebook.

 ### Input Files:
   <li><b>Play Store Data.csv</b> - It contains the basic details of the app like number of user reviews, ratings, etc.</li>
   <li><b>User Reviews.csv</b> - It contains the user reviews and its sentiment score for the respective app.</li>

 ### Data Source:
-- [Dataset](https://learn.almabetter.com/courses/take/team-capstone-projects/texts/19443175-play-store-app-review-analysis-dataset) - Dataset taken from Almabetter
+- Dataset taken from Almabetter

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)